-Toggl, while it’s Clockify’s biggest rival, is still worth mentioning on this list.
+Toggl, although it’s Clockify’s biggest rival, is still worth mentioning on this list.
 They essentially do the same thing: track your time.

 You can add projects and client names, and at the end of the week, you can check the charts to see just how much time you spent on each project.
 This is great for you to reassess and evaluate where your time is being spent.

-If you’re looking for a time tracking app, I suggest spending one week on Toggl and one week on Clockify to see which interface you most prefer!
+If you’re looking for a time tracking app, I suggest spending one week on Toggl and one week on Clockify to see which interface you prefer.
 Once again, the free version is all you need as a freelancer.

 Best Health Apps